Gituko/tw-spork/README.md

-# Tailwind - spork
+# Tailwind and React - spork
-tailwind practice repo
+Tailwind and React practice repo